lizard-buzzard/spring-security-user-registration/README.md

 ## --Commit-27-- ##
 The development of __SecurityConfig__, __MyCustomAuthenticationFailureHandler__ and __MyCustomAuthenticationSuccessHandler__ classes, "badcredentialerror" parameter of login page was done.

-My implementation was in the development of __MyCustomAuthenticationFailureHandler__ @Component("authenticationFailureHandler"):
+The implementation was in the development of the __MyCustomAuthenticationFailureHandler__, annotated with @Component("authenticationFailureHandler"):
 ```
 @Component("authenticationFailureHandler")
 public class MyCustomAuthenticationFailureHandler extends SimpleUrlAuthenticationFailureHandler {
 }
 ```
-It uses __SimpleUrlAuthenticationFailureHandler.setDefaultFailureUrl()__ method to set up redirection page in case of an authentication error:
+It uses the __SimpleUrlAuthenticationFailureHandler.setDefaultFailureUrl()__ method to set up this redirection page in case of an authentication error:
 ```
 setDefaultFailureUrl("/login?badcredentialerror=true");
 ```